jm-ds/threat-center-ux-test/docs/howto-use-authz.md

 In the **`app-routing.module.ts`** or **any other** routing module we could set AuthGuard (**`auth.guard.ts`**) to **canActivate** and/or **canActivateChild**.

-And to set which permissiaons required to access the route we shoud add **"data"** object with **"auth"** property to the route definition in the couting module.
+And to set which permissiaons required to access the route we shoud add **"data"** object with **"auth"** property to the route definition in the routing module.
 The auth property can be of type string or array of strings.
 Single permissions or list of permissions respectively.

 ```
 const routes: Routes = [